 The Column B conditions you propose must be measurable, and include specific details that clearly determine the basis of their fulfilment.
 Examples include:

-If you are unsure of the wording of the condition you wish to propose then please contact the Clean Energy Regulator prior to submitting your auction qualification.
+If you are unsure of the wording of the condition you wish to propose, then please contact the Clean Energy Regulator prior to submitting your auction qualification application.

-Column C conditions precedent are for the benefit of the Clean Energy Regulator and the seller and may only be waived or deferred with the consent of both.
+Column C conditions precedent are for the benefit of the Clean Energy Regulator and the seller and may only be waived or deferred with the consent of both parties.

 If your offer relates to a project that is registered under the Carbon Credits (Carbon Farming Initiative–Emissions Abatement through Savanna Fire Management) Methodology Determination 2015 and the intention is to change it to the new Carbon Credits (Carbon Farming Initiative–Savanna Fire Management–Sequestration and Emissions Avoidance) Methodology Determination 2018, then the Clean Energy Regulator will require the following condition precedent to be included in the offer:

 The conditions precedent expiry date should provide a reasonable period of time for the condition(s) to be met, allowing for potential delays.
-The Clean Energy Regulator will not accept a conditions precedent expiry date that is greater than 18 months from the contract date (five business days after the auction).
+The Clean Energy Regulator will not accept a conditions precedent expiry date that is greater than 18 months from the contract date.

 About The Clean Energy Regulator